 – You must accept the offer by paying the Seat Acceptance Fees, as mentioned in the offer letter.
 Once you have accepted the offer, you would be considered for Float in subsequent rounds provided you have exercised the Float option.
 If there are vacancies, you may be allotted to an IISER, which is higher in your preference list.
 See Q26.

 Q51: I have paid the Seat Acceptance Fees as mentioned in my offer letter.
 I have now been allocated to another IISER.
 Do I have to pay the Seat Acceptance Fees again?

 Q52: I have paid the Seat Acceptance Fees as mentioned in the offer letter.
 Do I have to pay anything else?

 – The overall fee structures at various IISERs are different.
 You may have to pay an additional amount after joining a particular IISER.
+Fee details are provided in the offer letter.
 For more details visit respective IISER’s website.

 Q53: Can I transfer my admission from one IISER to another at any time?

 – No. Inter-lISER transfer of students is NOT permitted.

 Q54: How do I check if my SAF payment has been successful?

 – Once you have paid the SAF, download your updated offer letter again from the counselling portal.
 Your SAF payment details will appear on the last page of the updated offer letter.

 Q55: What happens if my Seat Acceptance Fee (SAF) payment details do not appear in my offer letter?